-Podium rolls out payments for its customer-focused local business SaaS service – TechCrunch
+Podium rolls out payments for its customer-focused local-business SaaS service – TechCrunch

 TechCrunch: Does Podium anticipate that payments will provide material revenue over the next 18 months?
 36?

 Podium: Yes.
 We see this as being the second major phase of the Podium platform.
-We have been proud to have created one of the fastest growing SaaS companies in history through our existing products.
+We have been proud to have created one of the fastest-growing SaaS companies in history through our existing products.
 We have 43,000 businesses currently using Podium, and one of the biggest things they have all been telling us is how much they need a tool like this.
 Just in our existing customer base and verticals, they are creating more than $100B in gross processing volume annually in payments that are better suited to be done through this tool.

 TechCrunch: How long did it take to build out the tech?

-Note: Update: Adding a little clarification here.
-The addition of payments to Podium’s tech allows its customers (the companies using its software) to collect payments from their own customers.
-This gives Podium customers the ability to charge folks for their goods and services in a manner that is integrated into the rest of the software company’s service.